mirzask/cards/content/Valvular Disorders/Mitral Stenosis.md

 | Mean gradient (mmHg) | <5   | 5-10     | >10    |
 | PA pressure (mmHg)   | <30  | 30-50    | >50    |
 | Diastolic PHT (ms)   |      | <150     | ≥150   |
+The above criteria are based on a HR between 60 to 80 bpm and in sinus rhythm.

 📝 Because of the variability of the mean pressure gradient with HR and forward flow, you may not see it included in the criteria for severity.

 |Stage|Definition|Valve Anatomy|Valve Hemodynamics|Hemodynamic Consequences|Symptoms|